hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/C_C++/README.md

 # Simple Function: C to IR

-In this tutorial we will start with example code written in C/C++ and create LLVM IR using `clang`.
+In this tutorial we will start with example code written in C and create LLVM IR using `clang`.
 As a final output, we will create a .ll file with an exact translation of our original source code.

 **Before starting, please install LLVM on your computer.**